INM says it wants allegations of 2015 data breach investigated

 He told staff the 2015 incident had been outlined in a letter sent to the DPC by Mr Mizak last month.

-It is understood that the High Court inspectors are about to start interviewing people at INM as part of their investigation.
-They are thought to be working from the Distillery building in Smithfield and won’t interview onsite at INM.
+It is understood that High Court inspectors are about to start interviewing people at INM as part of their investigation.
+They are thought to be working from the Distillery building in Smithfield and will not interview onsite at INM’s offices.

 Staff also asked Mr Doorly if INM is gearing up for a round of job cuts, although he couldn’t confirm details.
-It is rumoured INM may seek savings of up to €5 million, although it is unclear how much job cuts would be of this total.
+It is rumoured INM may seek savings of up to €5 million, although it is unclear how much of this total would be accounted for by job cuts.

 The company was unavailable for comment.